quattromani/maxquattromani/_posts/2016-03-28-accelerated-mobile-pages.markdown

 Last October, Google announced the introduction of its Accelerated Mobile Pages project, a new open-source initiative aiming to “dramatically improve the performance of the mobile web.”

-For severarl reasons I decided to give AMP a runthrough on my own site.
+For several reasons I decided to give AMP a runthrough on my own site.
 Firstly, my site is almost entirely static - making it a perfect candidate.
 Secondly, the content that primarily changes are the articles, like this one.
 Last, but not least, I want to give my site the fastest possible deliver in the most performant manner.

-Leading up to this switch I had always taken pride in my clean semantic markup and lean css.
-In fact, when it came time to inline my css in the "amp-custom" style tag (which has a limit of 50kb) I was pleasantly surprised that I was already under that threshold.
+Leading up to this switch I had always taken pride in my clean semantic markup and lean CSS.
+In fact, when it came time to inline my CSS in the "amp-custom" style tag (which has a limit of 50kb) I was pleasantly surprised that I was already under that threshold.

 My biggest bump in the road came in the form of mobile navigation.
 I previously had a nice off-canvas mobile nav solution that I have, since creation, reused on a number of projects.
 AMP does not allow author-written JavaScript or any third-party JS.
 So I immediately had a broken experience in mobile.
-Fortunately I had a free Sunday evening and rewrote the nav to be entirely HTML/CSS - which is nice.
+Fortunately I had a free Sunday evening and rewrote the <code><nav></code> to be entirely HTML/CSS - which is nice.

 On my TODO list are integration of AMP's modal/dialog boxes and playing with the carousels.